LucJoh/VHDLCommLib/i2c/README.md

 # I2C VHDL Compilation and Simulation with VUnit

-This directory contains the necessary files and a Makefile, to manage VHDL simulation and compilation tasks for the I2C project, using VUnit and ModelSim.
+This directory contains the necessary files and a Makefile, to manage VHDL simulation and compilation tasks for the I2C project, using VUnit.

 ## Prerequisites